gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-01-12

-This data set provides summary statistics, including *mean length* for all recorded length measurements of natural origin juvenile Chinook.
+This data set provides summary statistics, including *mean length* for all recorded length measurements of natural-origin juvenile Chinook salmon.
 All lengths describe **fork length in millimeters**, at the time of capture.

 Length statistics are reported by population, brood year, and tag group (summer, fall, winter, and spring), following the structure of the